 Painting the World in Polygons

-I hadn’t painted in more than twenty-five years.
+I hadn’t painted in more than twenty-five years

-At some point in the distant past — back when I thought old age was a concept rather than a destination — I promised myself that when I became an old man, I’d start again.
+Back when I thought old age was a concept rather than a destination, I promised myself that when I became an old man, I’d start again.
+No excuses.
+No delays.
+I assumed there would be trumpets, maybe a sense of occasion.

 Nothing here is staged or perfected.
 It’s simply the world as it looked when it held still long enough to land on canvas.